On Vodafone’s Pay As You Go 1, you’ll pay £1 per day for unlimited minutes, unlimited texts and 50MB of data.

 If you’re not currently a Vodafone Pay As You Go customer, you can join by ordering a free SIM card from the Vodafone website.

 On Vodafone’s Pay As You Go 1, there’s no need to top-up every month and your credit won’t expire providing your SIM card remains active.
 To keep it active, you should top-up your phone or make a chargeable outbound phone call at least once every 180 days.

 Comparison to Alternatives

-If you already have a mobile phone that you’re happy to keep, order a free Pay As You Go 1 SIM card from the Vodafone website.
+If you already have a mobile phone that you’re happy to use, order a Pay As You Go 1 SIM card from the Vodafone website (choose the option to “get a free SIM” about half way down the page).
 You can top it up from as little as £5 to get started.
-Depending on where your handset was originally purchased, it might be necessary for you to unlock your handset before it will accept a Vodafone SIM card.
+Depending on where your mobile phone was purchased, it might be necessary for you to unlock your phone.

 Network & Coverage

 Customers on the Pay As You Go 1 price plan can access Vodafone’s 2G, 3G and 4G networks in the UK.
 At present, 99% of the UK’s population is covered by Vodafone’s 2G, 3G and 4G network.